Contact: Support@AthleticQuickness.com

 When mechanics improve:

-• speed may feel less strained
+• speed feels less strained

-• rhythm may feel easier
+• rhythm feels easier

-• force may feel cleaner
+• force feels cleaner

-• effort may feel more effective
+• effort feels more effective

 👉 Sometimes athletes describe this as feeling powerful…